 The ergonomic thermoplastic elastomer harness fits comfortably over running and hiking shoes without creating any harsh pressure points.
 The toe bail further keeps your foot secure on descents.
 The NANOspikes aren’t ideal for hiking boots and definitely aren’t compatible with insulated winter boots.

 The lightweight construction is optimal for running.
-At 105 grams per foot, they cause virtually no foot fatigue, and you’ll likely forget you’re even wearing them.
+At 105 grams (3.7 ounces) per foot, they cause virtually no foot fatigue, and you’ll likely forget you’re even wearing them.
 In addition, the NANOspikes feature the flattest bottom of any cleats we tested, so they’re neither obtrusive nor awkward on hard and rocky surfaces.

-The downfalls come in their durability and packability.
+The downsides are their durability and packability.
 Even though they’re lightweight, they don’t pack down as small as you would think in their included stuff sack.
 This is a minor gripe, however.
+The predominantly plastic construction is inherently vulnerable to wear, and the tungsten carbide spikes, although durable, don’t have much material.
+Luckily, the affordable price helps to offset these downfalls.

 Kahtoola K10